Inferring the Dynamics of the State Evolution During Quantum Annealing

 For the Maximum Clique problem, the histogram on the right of Figure~\ref{fig:freezeout_chimera} tells a different story.
-No qubit freezes out before slice 275, and after that, qubits freeze out at a roughly uniform rate almost until the end of the anneal.
-This is consistent with the slicing diagram, which show that the ground state energy keeps on decreasing slowly until the end of the anneal.
+No qubit freezes out before slice 275, and after that, qubits freeze out at seemingly random times until almost the end of the anneal.
+This is consistent with the slicing diagram, which shows that the quantum state energy keeps on decreasing slowly until the end of the anneal.
 The increased number of frozen qubits at the very end is due to the fact that the annealing is soon ending and there is not enough time (slices) to allow for the qubits to flip again.
-The fact that the qubits freezeout times are spaced out with longer intervals between them, and that several qubits freeze out at the same time is due to the chained nature of the Maximum Clique problem.
-Qubits representing a logical qubit are chained together, so typically it is either a logical qubit flipping, or a part of a broken chains flips.
-Finally, the lack of frozen qubits at slice 1 indicates that, for the Maximum Clique problem, the quench didn't result in such a big distortion as it happened for the Chimera Ising problem, and the slicing result is more reliable.
-On the other side, the slicing diagrams for both problems have similar shapes, which may indicate that, despite the distortion caused by the quench, the Chimera Ising plots still yield useful information.
+The fact that the freezeout estimates of the qubits are spaced out, with longer intervals between them, and that several qubits are estimated to freeze out at the same time is due to the chained nature of the Maximum Clique problem.
+Qubits representing a logical qubit are chained together and thus, typically, either a logical qubit flips, or a part of a broken chain flips.
+Finally, the lack of frozen qubits at slice 1 indicates that, for the Maximum Clique problem, the quench did not result in such a big distortion as happened for the Chimera Ising problem, and the slicing result is more reliable.
+On the other hand, the slicing diagrams for both the Chimera Ising and optimized problems have similar shapes, which may indicate that, despite the distortion caused by the quench, the Chimera Ising plots still yield useful information.